metaplex-foundation/developer-hub/src/pages/core/guides/javascript/how-to-create-a-core-collection-with-javascript.md

 ---
-title: How to Create a Core Collection
+title: How to Create a Core Collection with Javascript
-metaTitle: How to Create a Core Collection | Core Guides
+metaTitle: How to Create a Core Collection with Javascript | Core Guides
 description: Learn how to create a Core Collection on Solana with the Metaplex Core javascript package.
 # remember to update dates also in /components/guides/index.js
 created: '08-21-2024'